The Chinese economy navigated the ramifications of the pandemic impressively.

 After recording a GDP contraction of 8.7% in Q1 2020, the economy is now not only back to its pre-COVID size but in Q2 2021 was 8.2% larger.
 In comparison, the US economy has only just regained its pandemic size (Figure 1).

-China’s outperformance can be largely attributed to its effective virus suppression strategy, which although highly disruptive, allowed the Chinese economy to re-open faster than most western counterparts, and its export sector to benefit from strong demand for personal protective equipment, electronics and work-from-home goods as the rest of the world grappled with further waves.
+China’s economic outperformance during the pandemic is largely attributed to its initial virus suppression strategy, which although highly disruptive, allowed its economy to re-open faster than most western counterparts, and its export sector to benefit from strong demand for personal protective equipment, electronics and work-from-home goods as the rest of the world grappled with further virus waves.